 - Repeat sprays daily

-Best Cat Pheromone Spray for Stress: ThunderEase Cat Calming Pheromone Spray
+Best Cat Pheromone Spray for Stress: LEGITPET Calming Hemp Pheromone Spray

-If you’re struggling with your cat’s anxiety (and that tends to look like urine marking, scratching, skittishness and an overall uncomfortable cat), then covering a “safe zone” in this spray may go a long way to making your cat more comfortable.
-A possible side effect of that is that your home will no longer smell of urine and your furniture won’t be torn up on a regular basis. and those are side effects we can certainly get behind!
+So if you’re struggling with your cat’s anxiety (and that tends to look like urine marking, scratching, skittishness and an overall uncomfortable cat), then spraying this spray on places like bedding, their carrier, and furniture may go a long way to making your cat more comfortable.
+A possible result of this is that your home will no longer smell of urine and your furniture won’t be torn up on a regular basis… and those are results we can get behind!

-You can pick this pheromone spray up for right around $20 and while it may not have a huge number of reviews on Amazon (just under 50), the reviews aren’t too bad (3.5 stars) and if you check out their main website, you’ll see plenty of glowing reviews on quality.
+You can pick this pheromone spray up for only $13 and while it may not have a huge number of reviews on Amazon (under 50), the reviews are relatively more positive than many other options (4 stars).

 Best Cat Pheromone Spray for Urine Marking: Comfort Zone Spray & Scratch Control Spray for Cat Calming